CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ### Implementing Chunking for Faster Transcription

 One challenge with the synchronous API was handling long audio files efficiently.
 To address this, I modified the code to implement chunking, breaking the audio into smaller, manageable segments.
-Each chunk was then processed independently, allowing for much faster transcription response times.
-This chunking method significantly improved the overall transcription speed and made the synchronous API a more practical solution for handling larger videos.
+Each chunk is then processed independently, allowing for much faster transcription response times.
+This method significantly improved the overall transcription speed and made the synchronous API a more practical solution for handling larger videos.

-This optimization was a pivotal step in enhancing the performance and cost-efficiency of the service, ensuring that users received transcription results in a timely manner without the need for additional cloud storage resources.
+This optimization was a pivotal step in enhancing the performance and cost-efficiency of the service, ensuring that users received transcription results promptly without the need for additional cloud storage resources.

 ```python
 import os